FAQs for those wanting to know more about teacher licensure at Wheaton College

 I am working full time and would like to complete my licensure in the evenings.
 What classes do you offer at night or on weekends?

-The Department of Education at Wheaton does not currently offer any evening or weekend classes.
+The Department of Education at Wheaton offers occasional evening classes, but no weekend classes.
 Graduates and undergraduates are typically full-time students.

 Can I earn a master's degree and licensure at the same time?

-We offer an Master of Arts in Teaching degree.
+We offer a Master of Arts in Teaching degree.
 Please read the FAQs for Prospective MAT students.

 Does Wheaton College offer any alternative routes to licensure?